Skip to main content

 async function start() {

-// Initialize basic PlayCanvas scene
+// Initialize PlayCanvas scene using Bitbybit's helper function

-const { app, scene, camera } = initPlayCanvas();
+const { scene, app } = initPlayCanvas(sceneOptions);

 // Create an instance of BitByBitBase for PlayCanvas